Skip to main content

 - be able to apply the general concepts of pharmacodynamics and pharmacokinetics to molecules belonging to specific classes of drugs.

-Moreover, the students will acquire a proper scientific language to clearly describe the acquired notions of pharmacology.
+Moreover, the students will acquire a proper scientific language to describe clearly the acquired notions of pharmacology.

 TEACHING METHODS

-The didactic modality foresees frontal lessons with insights related to the program.
+The module comprises 4 CFU, corresponding to 32 hours of teaching activities.
+The teaching methods include frontal lessons with insights related to the program (28 hours).
 Specific topics will be introduced through icebreaker activities.
 The peer education and peer evaluation methods could also be used to allow students to actively learn and acquire the ability to communicate effectively using appropriate terms; these activities could be carried out in groups or alone, and may require the creation of a final presentation to the class.
 The student would receive feedback from the teacher and/or from the other classmates, and a debate could be sparked in the classroom.
-In addition, exercises using data from scientific literature will be carried out to consolidate and encourage the application of theoretical knowledge acquired during lectures.To facilitate the achievement of the expected learning outcomes, attendance of lectures is highly recommended.
+In addition, exercises using data from scientific literature will be carried out to consolidate and encourage the application of theoretical knowledge acquired during lectures.
+These interactive teaching activities will account for approximately 4 hours of the module.

 SYLLABUS/CONTENT